 The King County Parking Cash Out demonstration project was designed to implement Parking Cash Out and other parking management strategies in downtown high-rises in cooperation with building owners and employers.
 The purpose was to provide building owners or managers with incentives to shift existing parking supply to carpool, vanpool, or short-term parking; and to reduce the supply and increase the cost of single-occupant monthly vehicle parking.
-Unfortunately, the serious downturn in the Seattle economy has stalled implementation.
-However, preliminary results indicate that for the 167 employees offered Parking Cash Out thus far, 17 (over 10 percent) took the cash in lieu of the parking, resulting in an annualized reduction of over 82,000 vehicle miles traveled.
+Unfortunately, a serious downturn in the Seattle economy stalled implementation.
+However, for the 167 employees offered Parking Cash Out, 17 (over 10 percent) took the cash in lieu of the parking, resulting in an annualized reduction of over 82,000 vehicle miles traveled.

 Study Completed 2004.
-The final report can be accessed the FHWA Highway Community Exchange Website at:
+The final report can be accessed the FHWA Highway Community Exchange Website at: http://knowledge.fhwa.dot.gov/cops/hcx.nsf/384aefcefc48229e85256a71004b24e0/a19c7 7018189d09f85256dba0063d8f4?OpenDocument

-http://knowledge.fhwa.dot.gov/cops/hcx.nsf/384aefcefc48229e85256a71004b24e0/a19c77018189d09f85256dba0063d8f4?OpenDocument

-For More Information Contact: Kathy Koss, King County Metro; 206.684.1649, fax: 206.684.2058, Kathy.Koss@metrokc.gov; 400 Yesler Way, M.S.
+For More Information Contact: Kathy Koss, King County Metro, ph: (206) 684-1649, fax: (206) 684-2058, Kathy.Koss@metrokc.gov; 400 Yesler Way, M.S.
 YES-TR-0600, Seattle, WA 98104.